-This modern waterside home is nestled on the shoreline of Lake Huron, one of the five Canadian Great Lakes.
+This lakeside home in Canada is nestled on the shoreline of Lake Huron, one of the five Canadian Great Lakes.

 Contemporary design and durability were the two key themes for this property's design.

 This whole property is clad in Neolith® (opens in new tab), the pioneering brand of Sintered Stone, which proved the ideal choice for the home’s façades due to both its durability and its ability to be shaped in an unusual way.
 It's also scratch resistant and immune to high impact—all essential traits for a home surrounded by wilderness.

 Architects Bullivant and Basson also incorporated two other materials to help blend into the landscape; a cream-coloured Strata Argentum to blend in with the snowy landscape in the winter and bright skies in the summer, and a darker charcoal Nero Zimbabwe to match the lower-level forest and the rest of the surrounding environment.